Kituwa: Traditions

 Cherokee oral traditions say that all Cherokee settled in Kituwa after the migration from the Great Lakes region of the United States and southern Canada as early as 4,000 years ago.
 Cultural and archaeological evidence support the people's accounts of their migration, but there is no scholarly consensus about when they reached the Southeast and formed the culture recognized as Cherokee.

 The ancient Cherokee had a hereditary priesthood, called the Ah-ni-ku-ta-ni, a structure that may have been adopted from another tribe.
 According to research by early 20th-century ethnographer James Mooney, the Cherokee held the Ah-ni-ku-ta-ni "in awe" and "greatly feared them."
 They were not the regular chiefs.
 These were of two types, known as the uguku (owls), or "white" chiefs (sometimes identified as those who worked for peace or during times of peace), and the kolona (ravens), or "red" chiefs (identified as those who led in times of war.)

 Some traditional Cherokee identify by the autonym of Ah-ni-ki-tu-wa-gi (spelled variously in local Oklahoma dialects as Ki-tu-wa or Gi-du-wa), meaning Kituwa people.
 The meaning of the word Kituwa is known to contemporary Cherokee speakers.
 It is not widely reported because of its sacred nature.
+Other known etymologies for Kituwah stem from "Ga-Du-Hv," which is the word for a town which is derived from the root "Ga-du" meaning "to gather," with a past tense locative suffix indicating "Place Where They Were Gathered."
+The name is in reference to its role as one of the mother towns of the Cherokee Nation.

 Honoring the "mother town" was analogous to honoring Selu, the Cherokee Corn Mother (of the ancient Green Corn Ceremony and many other connections).
 Honoring mothers is a concept that is pervasive in Cherokee culture.
 Well into the 20th century, the Cherokee had a matrilineal kinship system, by which clan membership, inheritance and status were carried by the mother's family.
 A child was considered born into its mother's family and clan.

 In the Green Corn Ceremony, one of the two social dances performed is of ancient origin.
 It may have been practiced in the mother town of Kituwa.
 The dance is called ye-lu-le, which means "to the center".
 During it, all of the dancers shout ye-lu-le and move toward the fire in the center of the dance circle.
 This dance symbolizes the dispersal of the sacred fire given to the people, according to their ancient legends.
 During Green Corn ceremonies in traditional Cherokee society, the coals of new fire were carried to all the Cherokee.
 They were used to kindle the ceremonial fires in each town before any of the new corn could be eaten.
 The home fires in outlying Cherokee communities were extinguished before the ceremonies and relit from the coals of the fire kindled during the Green Corn Dances.